paperless-ngx/paperless-ngx/docs/setup.md

 Git clone to point to `https://github.com/paperless-ngx/paperless-ngx`, e.g. using the command
-`git remote set-url origin https://github.com/paperless-ngx/paperless-ngx` and then pull the lastest version.
+`git remote set-url origin https://github.com/paperless-ngx/paperless-ngx` and then pull the latest version.

 ## Migrating from Paperless